AmandaLesnik/WebbCouture/README.md

 Acknowledgments
-Thank you to my mentor Brian Macharia who gave me very good advice and feedback on how to plan and execute this project.
+Thank you to my mentor Brian Macharia

 Amanda Lesnik